Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for civil engineers has increased over the last few years.
+The number of online job vacancies for civil engineers increased steadily until 2017, and at a slower rate over the last two years.

 Jobs advertised chart

 Engineering professionals’ vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.